tprasadtp/protonvpn-docker/README.md

 > This Feature is experimental.

 Kill-Switch is not a hard kill-switch but more of an "internet" kill-switch.
 Your LAN addresses, Link-Local addresses and CGNAT remain reachable.
-This ensures that Tailscale works with protonwire.
+Unlike most VPN containers, kill-switch is implemented via IP routing policies than firewall rules.

 ## Usage